 By the end of this post, you’ll not only have a comprehensive look at what to expect during the third month of Goldendoodle puppyhood, but also you’ll have practical tips on Goldendoodle puppy parenting shared by the family bringing up this fur baby.

 Who are the hands and paws at Happy-Go-Doodle® sharing this experience?
 We’re Goldendoodle parents (I’m writing this with a senior Goldendoodle snuggled at my feet) and Goldendoodle super fans.
-And, with four Goldendoodles in our circle of family, we’ve had our share of real-life experiences parenting curious, friendly, and smart Goldendoodle dogs.
+With four Goldendoodles in our circle of family, we’ve had our share of real-life experiences parenting curious, friendly, and smart Goldendoodle dogs.

 So let’s get this “Golden” adventure started.